-- (iii)iii) any other attempts that have been made to solveaddress the debtor's financial difficulties, if there are any such difficulties; and the alternative options considered, both outside and within formal insolvency procedures, with specific reasons for not adopting them. - b) a comparison of the estimated outcomesoutcome of the IVA and the estimated outcome if the IVA is not approved, including; - c) where relevant, information to support any profit and cash projections, subject to any commercial sensitivity; - d) an explanation of the role and powers of the supervisor; - e) details of any discussions which have taken place with key creditors; - f) where it is proposed that certain creditors are to be treated differently, an explanation as to which creditors are affected, how and why, in a manner which aims to be clear and useful; - an explanation of how debts are to be valued for voting purposes, in particular where the creditors include long-term or contingent liabilities; - b)h) disclosure of all the estimated costspayments of the IVA, including the proposed remuneration and expenses of the nominee and the supervisor and the bases for those estimates; - the identity of the source of any referral of the debtor, the whether the source undertook the regulated activity of debt counselling, and if so whether the source is FCA authorised or exempt in relation to debt counselling, and details of any prior relationship or connection of between the referrer to source and the debtor and, or the insolvency practitioner; - e)j)where any payment has been made or is proposed to the be made to a referrer, the amount and reason for that payment; (including how it represents value for the work/services provided to the insolvency practitioner); - d)k) details of the amounts and source of anyother payments made, or proposed to be made, or proposed to be made, directly or indirectly to the nominee and the supervisor or their firms in connection, or otherwise, with the proposed IVA, directly or indirectly and the reason(s) for the payment(s); and;

-- e) where relevant, sufficient information to support any profit and cash projections, subject to any commercial sensitivity. - I) details of any direct or indirect payments made, or to be made, to any third parties or associates in connection with the proposed IVA, together with a description of the goods or services provided and the reasons for all payments; - m) an explanation of how debts that are proposed to be compromised will be treated should the IVA fail; - n) the circumstances in which the IVA might conclude or fail, including what might happen to the debtor in such circumstances; and - o) any specifically identifiable risks of failure applicable to the IVA.
+- iii) any other attempts that have been made to address the debtor's financial difficulties, and the alternative options considered, both outside and within formal insolvency procedures, with specific reasons for not adopting them. - a comparison of the estimated outcome of the IVA and the estimated outcome if the IVA is not approved; - c) where relevant, information to support any profit and cash projections, subject to any commercial sensitivity; - d) an explanation of the role and powers of the supervisor; - e) details of any discussions which have taken place with key creditors; - f) where it is proposed that certain creditors are to be treated differently, an explanation as to which creditors are affected, how and why, in a manner which aims to be clear and useful; - an explanation of how debts are to be valued for voting purposes, in particular where the creditors include long-term or contingent liabilities; - h) disclosure of all the estimated payments of the IVA, including the proposed remuneration and expenses of the nominee and the supervisor and the bases for those estimates; - the identity of the source of any referral of the debtor, whether the source undertook the regulated activity of debt counselling, and if so whether the source is FCA authorised or exempt in relation to debt counselling, and details of any prior relationship between the source and the debtor or the insolvency practitioner; - where any payment has been made or is proposed to be made to a referrer, the amount and reason for that payment (including how it represents value for the work/services provided to the insolvency practitioner); - k) details of the amounts and source of other payments made, or proposed to be made, directly or indirectly to the nominee and the supervisor or their firms in connection with the proposed IVA, and the reason(s) for the payment(s); - details of any direct or indirect payments made, or to be made, to any third parties or associates in connection with the proposed IVA, together with a description of the goods or services provided and the reasons for all payments; - m) an explanation of how debts that are proposed to be compromised will be treated should the IVA fail; - n) the circumstances in which the IVA might conclude or fail, including what might happen to the debtor in such circumstances; and - o) any specifically identifiable risks of failure applicable to the IVA.